alifar76/PHoP/README.md

 ====

 PHoP (PICRUSt Heatmaps of PhyloChip) is a pipeline being developed to visualize PICRUSt results for PhyloChip data.
-The PhyloChip data were obtained from PhyCA algorithm currently developed by Second Geonme.
+The PhyloChip data were obtained from PhyCA algorithm developed by Second Genome.
 The pipeline is written in Python and the heatmaps are created in R. A number of Python and R packages are required prior to running this pipeline:

 Python packages: